Echo all the rhythms except the poison rhythm.

 If solfa is new to you, play a line and echo the solfa.

 If you have ukuleles, accompany your singing.

-This song uses just the C chord, so it's easy to play.
+You can leave out the G chord and just accompany with the C chord, so it's easy to play.

 Skip this step if you don't have a ukulele.

 Review the movements.

 The first time you: step-close step-close step-close step-clap, then go the other way

 The second time: push arms right 2x, left 2x, (continue)

 The third time: tap head 4x, touch sides of mouth 4x, touch heart 4x, make prayer motion 4x

 The fourth time: step-close step-close step-close step-clap, then go the other way